mariya12290/VoxelNet_Multilabel_MasterThesis/README.md

 $ ./kitti_eval/evaluate_object_3d_offline [DATA_DIR]/validation/label_1 ./predictions
 ```

-# Changes made to the architecture for multi-label classification
+# Changes made to the architecture for multi-label object detection
  Please see the comments in the files in model folder for more info.

 # Voxelization